unicode-org/cldr/ldml/tr35-personNames.md

 * Grammatical inflection of formatted names.
 * Context-specific cultural aspects, such as when to use “-san” vs “-sama” when addressing a Japanese person.
-* Providing lists of prefixes and suffixes (Mr, Ms., Mx., Dr., etc.)
+* Providing lists of prefixes and suffixes (Mr, Ms., Mx., Dr., etc.).
-* Distinctions among prefixes and suffixes, such as title (Dr., Prof., Sir), gender-honorifics, generation (Jr., IV), accreditations (MBA, Esq.)
+* Distinctions among prefixes and suffixes, such as title (Dr., Prof., Sir), gender-honorifics, generation (Jr., IV), accreditations (MBA, Esq.).
 * Validation of input, such as  which fields are required, and what characters are allowed.
 * Combining alternative names, such as multicultural names in Hong Kong "[Jackie Chan Kong-Sang](https://en.wikipedia.org/wiki/Jackie_Chan)”, or ‘Dwayne “The Rock” Johnson’.
 * More than two levels of formality for names.
 * Parsing of names:
   * Parsing of name strings into specific name parts such as given and given2.
 A name like "Mary Beth Estrella" could conceivably be any of the following.

     | given     | given2    | surname       | surname2 |
     | --------- | --------- | ------------- | -------- |